Trump officials celebrated efforts to change CDC reports on coronavirus, emails show

 One email from Alexander to Atlas on Sept.
 3 proposed an “op-ed on possible damage to children immune systems with lock downs and masks,” arguing to Atlas that “I do think locking down our kids (and healthy adults) and masking them can dampen their functional immune systems.”

-Scientists have said there is no evidence that wearing masks harms the development of children’s’ immune systems.
+Scientists have said there is no evidence that wearing masks harms the development of children’s immune systems.